How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 • frontload the effort, especially in the beginning: invest more time early in the process so you can reduce stress closer to deadlines.
 I completed a lot of work early on to ensure I had a safety net later.

-• set aside focused time: dedicate periods when you can solely focus on applications.
+• set aside focused time: dedicate periods when you can solely focus on your LL.M. applications.
 This might mean taking holidays, working part-time, or committing weekends.
 I used a lot of weekends to write my applications.

 • find pockets of time you can use: use small windows of free time.
 For me, it was the waiting time at train stations; for you, it might be something else.

-Step 3: Think Through Your Funding Strategy
+Step 3: Think Through Your LL.M.
+Funding Strategy

-Consider as many funding options as possible.
-You won’t necessarily use all the options you explore, but having multiple fallback plans is essential (for more detail on how to build your funding strategy, please check out my 70-page Ultimate Guide to Funding Your Master's Degree).
-For instance, when I was crowdfunding for my Harvard tuition, a partner at my law firm offered me a personal loan.
-I managed to raise the needed funds without accepting his help, but knowing I had a backup plan was reassuring.
+For instance, when I was crowdfunding for my Harvard LL.M. tuition, a partner at my law firm offered me a personal loan.
+I managed to raise the needed amount without accepting his help, but knowing I had a backup plan was very, very helpful.

 Expect that your funding strategy will evolve throughout the application cycle, and some options may fall through.